ram89toronto/1kpythonrun/README.md

 File Name: 6.py
-Description : A program to accept two numbers and return sum and incorporate trunc() from math module.
+Description : Write a program to accept two numbers and return sum and incorporate trunc() from math module.

 File Name: 7.py